xwmx/bindle/Readme.md

 manager like [homebrew](http://brew.sh/) or a language-specific one like [LuaRocks](http://luarocks.org/).

-To run an install script, use the `dots install` command.
+To run an install script, use the `bindle install` command.
 For example:

-    dots install gems.sh
+    bindle install gems.sh

 You can also run all of the install scripts by using the `--all` flag:

-    dots install --all
+    bindle install --all

-For more information, see `dots help install`
+For more information, see `bindle help install`

 ###### Example

-An example `dots`-managed install directory with scripts:
+An example `bindle`-managed install directory with scripts:

 [alphabetum/dotfiles/script/install
 ](https://github.com/alphabetum/dotfiles/tree/master/script/install)